maxdemaio/langlab/README.md

 ### 2. Migrate and run your server

 1) Set yourself a `SECRET_KEY` in `settings.py`
-2) Make the migrations to setup the tables in your SQLite database
+2) Make the migrations to setup the tables in your SQLite database:

 ```console
 python manage.py migrate
 ```

-3) Import all of the conjugate app data
+3) Import all of the conjugate app data:

 ```console
 python manage.py shell